Charles Edward Horsley: Early career

 He received his first musical training from his father and Ignaz Moscheles.
 Felix Mendelssohn, a family friend, advised Horsley to study music in Germany, where his teachers included Moritz Hauptmann in Kassel.
 From 1841, Horsley spent the following three years in Leipzig, in which he remained in contact with Mendelssohn and his circle.
 This period was also when Horsley began composing music, including a Symphony in D minor.

 On his return to England, Horsley established himself as a teacher while continuing to compose.
-Around 1850, while living in LiverpoolLiverpool, he composed two oratorios for the Philharmonic Society and the anthem I was glad.
+Around 1850, while living in Liverpool, he composed two oratorios for the Philharmonic Society and the anthem I was glad.
 He returned to London in 1853 to become organist of St John the Evangelist, Notting Hill, where he stayed until 1857.
 In 1856, he was passed over by William Sterndale Bennett for the Cambridge professorship.
 Bennet subsequently asked him to become a founder member of the Bach Society.
 In 1860, he was appointed to arrange the music for the 1862 International Exhibition in London, and composed his third oratorio, Gideon, for the first Glasgow Festival.